Introduction to Project Management

 - Closing the project by analyzing the results and communicating the same to the stakeholders.

-Want to start a career in Project Management?
-Here is what you need to know:
+Want to Start a Career in Project Management?
+Here is What you Need to Know

 Recommended Articles

-This has been a guide on Introduction to Project Management.
+This has been a guide to Introduction to Project Management.
 Here we have discussed the basic concept, role, five elements, and the types of Project Management.
 You may also look at the following articles to learn more –